Pack Smart: Essentials for Backpacking Trip

 Who has done this hike before?
 What did they bring?

 Spend some time researching the backpacking gear checklists of fellow hikers who’ve done the trail.
-Read hiking trail reviews, particularly if this is your first time backpacking.
+Read hiking trail reviews, particularly if this is your first time backpacking in Colorado.

 Overpacking AND underpacking have consequences